Founders Brewing Company: Beers

 Founders produces several year-round packaged beers and a variety of seasonal and limited-production beers.
 Throughout the course of the year, Founders produces other beers sold on tap at their taprooms and beer festivals.

 For several years, KBS (Kentucky Breakfast Stout) was highly sought-after during its annual release in April, but went to year-around production in 2020.
 It is an American Imperial Stout with a high ABV (11.2%), brewed with coffee and chocolate, and aged in bourbon barrels in nearby former gypsum mines.
 The "regular" Breakfast Stout is a formerly seasonal, now year-round, American Oatmeal Stout.
-CBS (Canadian Breakfast Stout) was released irregularly with gaps of years in between, and as of 2019 Founders has no plans to brew it again.
+CBS (Canadian Breakfast Stout) was released irregularly with gaps of years in between, and as of 2019 Founders had no plans to brew it again.
+In 2023, they began brewing it again, with a limited annual release in December.

 Awards

 As of 2013, two of its beers, KBS (Kentucky Breakfast Stout) and CBS (Canadian Breakfast Stout), were ranked among BeerAdvocate's top 10 beers, with CBS ranked as the 4th best beer in the world by user review.
 In a 2013 poll, Ratebeer.com listed Founders as the 3rd best brewery in the world overall; Founders was 2nd place in 2011 and 2012.
 In April 2010, Founders won four medals at the World Beer Cup in Chicago, Illinois, and the brewery went on to win two more medals at Denver's Great American Beer Festival in September of that year.
 The brewery also won an award at the 2012 World Beer Cup in San Diego, California.